merely-useful/py-rse/index.md

 **default target**<a id="default_target"></a>
 :   The [build target](#build_target) that is used when none is specified explicitly.

+**default value**<a id="default_value"></a>
+:   A value assigned to a function parameter when the caller does not specify a value.
+Default values are specified as part of the function's definition.

 **defensive programming**<a id="defensive_programming"></a>
 :   A set of programming practices that assumes mistakes will happen and either report or correct them, such as inserting [assertions](#assertion) to report situations that aren't ever supposed to occur.